Flow Cytometry Core News

 To all faculty and users,

 We are fortunate that Dr. Steve Hsu, Vice President for Research and Graduate Studies, understands the critical importance of the BD Influx cell sorter to ongoing research at MSU.
-With his help we have been able to replace this instrument even though legal discussions continue with Becton Dickenson regarding financial responsibility for the original instrument.
+With his help, we have been able to replace this instrument even though legal discussions continue with Becton Dickenson regarding financial responsibility for the original instrument.
 The new Influx FACS in BPS 5115 is now ready for either analysis or sorting, and the biosafety hood is certified for experiments requiring BSL2 plus safety.
-Sorting and analysis is by appointment at firstname.lastname@example.org or 355-1536.
+Sorting and analysis are by appointment at email@example.com or 355-1536.
 The new Influx has the same capabilities as the original machine:

 - 488 laser: forward and side scatter, FITC or CSFE, PI, PerCp-Cy5.5, GFP, YFP.
 This includes small particle detection down to 0.2 um clearly separated from forward scatter noise.